 DJ controllers are microprocessors based which are used to provide easy control of the software than the computer keyboard and touch-pad on a laptop, or the touchscreen on tablets and smartphones.
 They do not mix audio signals like DJ mixers; instead, they send messages to a computer to tell the DJ software running on the computer how to mix audio.
 Many DJ controllers also have a built in sound card with 4 output channels (2 stereo pairs), which allows the DJ to preview music in headphones before playing it on the main output.
 Most DJ controllers use the standard MIDI or HID protocols to communicate with the computer via CDJ.

 Modern DJ controllers emulate two turntables/CDJs and a DJ mixer.
-However, DJ controllers are much cheaper than two turntables or CDJs plus a mixer.
+However, controllers are much cheaper than two turntables or CDJs plus a mixer.
 Unlike turntables, controllers can take advantage of the flexibility of computer software, for example, by allowing the DJ to store multiple cue points with music files.
 Also, DJ software will enable users to remap the components of controllers to perform different functions than the controller manufacturer intended.

 The advantages of all-in-one DJ controllers